Alignak-monitoring/alignak/README.rst

     :alt: License AGPL v3

-Alignak is a modern monitoring framework based on Shinken.
+`Alignak <http://www.alignak.net>`_ is a modern monitoring framework based on Shinken.

 Its main goal is to give users a flexible and complete solution for their monitoring system.
 Alignak is designed to scale to large environments.

-Alignak is backwards-compatible with the Nagios configuration standard and plugins.
+Alignak is backwards-compatible with the Nagios/Shinken configuration standard and plugins.
 It works on any operating system and architecture that supports Python, which includes Windows (not yet), GNU/Linux and FreeBSD.

 Alignak is licensed under the Gnu Affero General Public Licence version 3 (AGPLv3).
 Unless specified by another header, this licence applies to all the files in this repository.